redactive-ai/redactive/sdks/python/README.md

 ### SearchClient

-With the Redactive access_token, you can perform three types of searches using the Redactive Search service:
+With a Redactive access_token, you can perform two types of search

-1. **Semantic Query Search**: Retrieve relevant chunks of information that are semantically related to a user query.
+#### Query-based Search

-2. **URL-based Search**: Obtain all the chunks from a document by specifying its URL.
+1. **Query-based Search**: Retrieve relevant chunks of information that are related to a user query.
-3. **Document Name Search**: Query for all the chunks from a document based on the name of the document.
+2. **Document Fetch**: Obtain all the chunks from a specific document by specifying  a unique reference (i.e. a URL).

 ```python
 from redactive.search_client import SearchClient